CentralFloridaAttorney/yahoostocks/README.md

 # yahoostocks
-yahoostocks is not affiliated with Yahoo
+yahoostocks is not affiliated with the company Yahoo(exclamation)

 yahoostocks is a simple tool to make training and testing splits using stock market data from Yahoo